Indiana Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Indiana, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Indiana
+Landlord Right To Entry in Indiana

 Indiana landlords have the right to enter rental property for inspections, maintenance, and property showings.
 Outside of emergencies, the landlord must allow reasonable advance notice before entering, generally at least 24 hours.
 While tenants can’t unreasonably withhold consent to enter, tenant consent is required for a landlord entry, even in most emergency situations.